How to Develop Your Emotional Intelligence at Work

 Emotional intelligence is a hallmark of an effective manager or leader.
 They understand and appropriately react to both the content of a message and the underlying emotional and meaningful components that make a message live and breathe in an organization.

 They are able to build sustainable relationships with peers and reporting staff.
-Without emotional intelligence, a leader is handicapped severely in his or her ability to perceive and react to the emotional component of communication and interaction with other employees.
-This inability will kill their effectiveness.
+Without emotional intelligence, a leader is handicapped severely in their ability to perceive and react to the emotional component of communication and interaction with other employees.
+This inability will kill its effectiveness.